iredmail/docs/en_US/ee/0-ee.remote.mysql.md

 ## Requirements

 - A working remote MySQL or MariaDB server.
+    - A valid ssl cert for secure connection on server side is highly recommended for security concern.
 - __Network latency__ of SQL connection between your server and this remote SQL server should be __no longer than 50 ms__.
 Long latency causes bad performance and user experience.